MoAD is open. There may be building works during your visit. Learn more

 It was the height of the Cold War, and many feared there would be an inevitable march of the Soviet Union across the world.
 Fears of communist influence in Australian trade unions were amplified by a series of major strikes in 1948 and 49, particularly in the coal industry.
 According to Menzies, these were an unacceptable threat to Australian economic security and its very existence as a liberal democratic power.
 Menzies and his Liberal/Country Party Coalition won power at the 1949 election, partly on a platform of outlawing the Communist Party on national security grounds.

 The following year, the new Menzies government passed the Communist Party Dissolution Act 1950.
-The Act asserted the party was an 'unlawful association' and authorised the Governor-General to declare a person to be a communist.
+The Act asserted the party was an 'unlawful association' and authorised the governor-general to declare a person to be a communist.
 Communists could not be employed by the Commonwealth or hold office in a labour union.

 The response to the Act was swift.
 Opponents argued the Act abolished basic rights, including the right to have your case heard in public.
 The Communist Party challenged the law in the High Court.
 One of their lawyers was Doc Evatt, a senior Labor politician and former High Court judge.

-The law was struck down 6 to one as a violation of the Constitution.
+The law was struck down six to one as a violation of the Constitution.
 And so Menzies took the question to the people – should the Constitution be changed to allow the government to make laws with respect to communists?

 Public opinion was heavily divided, and the campaign was ferocious.
-Though Labor had originally supported the Bill, they campaigned against constitutional change.
-Evatt, who at this time was opposition leader after Ben Chifley’s sudden death in June 1951, was the frontman for the no case while Menzies and his government led the charge for the amendment.
+Though Labor had originally supported the bill, they campaigned against constitutional change.
+Evatt, who at this time was opposition leader after Ben Chifley’s sudden death in June 1951, was the frontman for the 'no' case while Menzies and his government led the charge for the amendment.
 The atmosphere was heavily partisan, and much of the national media nailed their colours firmly to one mast or the other.

-Ultimately, Australians decided no. By the barest of margins, the proposed change was rejected and the Communist Party remained part of the political landscape until around 1990.
+Ultimately, Australians decided 'no'.
+By the barest of margins, the proposed change was rejected and the Communist Party remained part of the political landscape until around 1990.

 ‘Yes’ campaign’s handbill, 1951.
 Campaigners leaned heavily on fears of Communism, especially in the wake of the establishment of the People’s Republic of China in 1949.